DigitaleDeltaOrg/uni-api/data-management-individual.md

 The *optional* /observation/add endpoint is used to add a single observation.
 TODO: describe payload, responses.

-## /observation/modify
+## /observation/remove

-The *optional* /observation/modify endpoint is used to modify a single observation.
+The *optional* /observation/remove endpoint is used to remove a single observation.
 TODO: describe payload, responses.